 How Wide Should Garden Paths Be for Easy Access and Less Mud?

 Many garden problems begin with paths that are too narrow.
-When a path feels cramped, people step onto nearby soil or mulch to make room.
-Over time, that creates worn edges, compacted beds, and muddy detours after rain.
-A narrow path can also make routine tasks awkward.
-Turning a wheelbarrow, passing another person, or carrying pots becomes more difficult than it should be.
+When a path feels cramped, people naturally step onto nearby soil, mulch, or planting beds to make room.
+Over time, that creates worn edges, compacted ground, damaged plants, and muddy detours after rain.
+Even in a well-kept garden, a path that is too tight can quickly become a problem area.

-A thoughtful garden path width supports three main goals:
+The right garden path width supports three important goals:

 - Comfortable movement